(A brief description of 15 databases)

 VIOLENT CRIMES COMMITTED AGAINST SENIOR CITIZENS

-The Violent Crimes Committed Against Senior Citizens (VCASC) database provides summary information from law enforcement agencies on the total number of persons 60 years of age or older who were victims of homicide, forcible rape, robbery, and aggravated assault.
-Data from the VCASC database is available in an electronic format from 2000.
+The Violent Crimes Committed Against Senior Citizens (VCASC) database provides summary information on the total number of persons 60 years of age or older who were victims of homicide, forcible rape, robbery and aggravated assault.

 The VCASC electronic files date 2000 to the present and are submitted to the Department by LEAs.